laveena-sachdeva/Databse-Partitioning-Range-RoundRobin/README.md

-DATABASE PARTITIONING
+# DATABASE PARTITIONING

 The required task is to simulate data partitioning approaches on-top of an open source relational database management system (i.e., PostgreSQL).
-Each student must generate a set of Python functions that load the input data into a relational table, partition the table using different horizontal fragmentation approaches, and insert new tuples into the right fragment.
+Here, we generate a set of Python functions that load the input data into a relational table, partition the table using different horizontal fragmentation approaches, and insert new tuples into the right fragment.

 Input Data: The input data is a Movie Rating data set collected from the MovieLens website (http://movielens.org).
 The raw data is available in the file rating.dat.